mr-3/mrcube-en-docs/docs/source/user_manual.rst

 RDF Editor
 --------------

-The RDF Editor allows the user to express the relationship between an RDF resource, RDF property, and RDF literal using a directed graph, and also allows the attributes of each element to be edited.
+The **RDF Editor** allows the user to express the relationship between an RDF resource, RDF property, and RDF literal using a directed graph, and also allows the attributes of each element to be edited.
 The attributes of an RDF resource consist of a URI, the URI type, and the RDF resource type.
-The RDF resource type can be chosen using the Class Editor.
+The RDF resource type can be chosen using the **Class Editor**.
 The URI type can be chosen from either a URI or can be set as anonymous.

-As shown in :numref:`rdf-editor`, RDF resources are represented as ellipses, RDF properties are represented as arrows, and RDF literals are represented as rectangles in the RDF editor .
-Types of RDF resources are shown at the upper right part of the RDF resources.
+As shown in :numref:`rdf-editor`, RDF resources are represented as ellipses, RDF properties are represented as arrows, and RDF literals are represented as rectangles in the **RDF editor**.
+Types of RDF resources are shown at the upper left part of the RDF resources.

 .. _rdf-editor:
 .. figure:: figures/rdf_editor.png